-Section I. Federal Tax ID

-Federal Tax ID.
-The Federal Tax ID of the District is 27-1615625.

-Section II.
-State Sales Tax/Tax Exempt Status
+Section I. State Sales Tax/Tax Exempt StatusSales Tax Exemptions.

-State Sales Tax Number.
-The District’s State Sales Tax number is 13492255 002STC.

-Sales Tax Exemptions.
 Sales made to political subdivisions of the state, including special districts, are exempt from sales tax if the purchase is for use in the exercise of an essential governmental function.
 Property Tax Exempt.
 All property and assets of the District are exempt from taxation.
 Changes in Utah law.
 Changes in Utah Law or Tax Commission rules may supersede this policy.
 Current guidance related to state and local taxation may be reviewed on line at the Utah State Tax Commission website at www.tax.utah.gov

-Section III.
+Section II.
 Procedures for Tax Exempt Purchases.

 A sale is considered made to the District if the purchase is paid for directly by the District.
-If an employee of the District pays for a purchase with his own funds and is reimbursed by the District, that sale is not made to the District and does not qualify for the exemption.
+If an employee of the District or Board Member pays for a purchase with personal funds and is reimbursed by the District, that sale is not made to the District and does not qualify for the exemption.

-Regardless of the amount of the purchase, to qualify for sales tax exemption, the District will prove a copy of form TC-721, Exemption Certificate, properly completed and signed by the District Administrator, at or before the time of the transaction.
-The District Administrator will retain copies of all TC-721 forms issued by the District for recordkeeping purposes.
+Regardless of the amount of the purchase, to qualify for sales tax exemption, the District will provide a copy of form TC-721, Exemption Certificate, properly completed and signed by the Manager or Board Member, at or before the time of the transaction.
+The Manager or the Board will retain copies of all TC-721 forms issued by the District for recordkeeping purposes.

 Vendors making exempt sales to the District are subject to the recordkeeping requirements of Tax Commission rule R865-19S-23 and are required to keep a record of the District check or form TC-721 as evidence that the sale qualifies for the sales tax exemption.